As New York Plans To Legalize Marijuana, One State University Introduces Classes On How To Grow It

 “Let’s stop the disproportionate impact on communities of color,” Cuomo said in announcing the proposal this week.
 “Let’s create an industry that empowers the poor communities that paid the price and not the rich corporations that come in to make a profit.”

-While marijuana legalization could still be a ways off in New York, students who enroll in the cannabis industry minor at SUNY Morrisville will learn using hemp plants, which come from the same family as the marijuana plant but lack the compounds that get people high when they smoke it.
+While marijuana legalization could still be a ways off in New York, students who enroll in the cannabis industry minor at SUNY Morrisville will learn using hemp plants, which come from the same family as the marijuana plant, but lack the compounds that get people high when they smoke it.